AusRegistry/ari-toolkit/readme.md

 ### Toolkit Overview

-The EPP Toolkit developed and supplied by ARI provides the client-side libraries which implement the core EPP specifications, the domain, host and contact mappings of the specifications, and mappings for extensions operated by ARI (for a list of all specifications and extensions implemented see the Appendix).
+The EPP toolkit developed and supplied by ARI provides the client-side libraries which implement the core EPP specifications, the domain, host and contact mappings of the specifications, and mappings for extensions operated by ARI (for a list of all specifications and extensions implemented see the Appendix).
 These libraries are broken down into two key modules: an extensible set of EPP service element mappings to classes (object-oriented programming paradigm), and an EPP network transport module.

 The service element mapping module provides a simple means of translating between EPP service elements and their programmatic representation.
 The network transport module, which depends on session management service elements in the service element module, provides the following services; service information discovery, opening and closing EPP sessions, and sending and receiving EPP service elements.